MBaranErcan/Eulerian-Grid-Based-Fluid-Simulation/README.md

 # Eulerian Grid-Based Fluid Simulation

-This project implements a 2D Eulerian grid-based fluid simulation using Computational Fluid Dynamics (CFD) techniques.
+This project (will be) implements a 2D Eulerian grid-based fluid simulation using Computational Fluid Dynamics (CFD) techniques.

 The simulation includes key components such as diffusion, advection, and projection to solve the Navier-Stokes equations for incompressible fluid flow.